IndieOutreach/scrape-twitch-v2.0/README.md

  - `keywords` - a list of keyword IDs
  - `themes` - a list of theme IDs
  - `platforms` - a list of platform IDs
+ - `rating` - rating of the game out of 100
  - `collection` - series of games it belongs to
  - `release_date` - date it was initially launched
  - `game_modes` - list of game mode IDs (single player, co-op, etc)